 After initially being a little sceptical about taking part in the race, David was persuaded by the idea that the Brompton design team could knock up a ‘race ready’ spec and even colour it in the 2 colours of the brand David had just started to put together, CHPT3.
 David was then hooked, not only for using a Brompton to get around town (his being Girona, Spain), but also for taking along to the Tour De France for him and co-commentator Ned Boulting to buzz around on at stage starts and finishes.

-Steel main frame in special sparkle grey (to match CHPT3)
+Steel main frame with textured matt black finish (to match CHPT3)

-Front frame in special sparkle red (to match CHPT3)
+Front frame in fire red (to match CHPT3)